History of Shetland: Viking expansion

 By the end of the 9th century the Scandinavians shifted their attention from plundering to invasion, mainly due to the overpopulation of Scandinavia in comparison to resources and arable land available there.

 Shetland was colonised by Norsemen in the 9th century, the fate of the existing indigenous population being uncertain.
 The colonists gave it that name and established their laws and language.
 That language evolved into the West Nordic language Norn, which survived into the 19th century.

-After Harald Finehair took control of all Norway, many of his opponents fled, some to Orkney and Shetland.
-From the Northern Isles they continued to raid Scotland and Norway, prompting Harald Hårfagre to raise a large fleet which he sailed to the islands.
+After Harald Fairhair took control of all Norway, many of his opponents fled, some to Orkney and Shetland.
+From the Northern Isles they continued to raid Scotland and Norway, prompting Harald to raise a large fleet which he sailed to the islands.
 In about 875 he and his forces took control of Shetland and Orkney.
 Ragnvald, Earl of Møre received Orkney and Shetland as an earldom from the king as reparation for his son's being killed in battle in Scotland.
 Ragnvald gave the earldom to his brother Sigurd the Mighty.

-Shetland was Christianised in the 10th century.
+Shetland was Christianised in the late tenth and eleventh centuries due to pressure from the Norwegian kings, especially Olaf Tryggvason.